ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 Curly brackets (:code:`{ }`) which enclose a code block will have the first bracket placed a line below the statement in case of :code:`if`, :code:`switch` statements or :code:`while`, :code:`waitUntil` and :code:`for` loops.
 The second brace will be placed on the same column as the statement and on a separate line.

-- **Opening brace in own line**, same level of identation as keyword.
+- **Opening brace in own line**, the same level of indentation as the keyword.
-- Closing brace in own line, same level of identation as keyword.
+- Closing brace in own line, the same level of indentation as the keyword.

 **Correct:**
 ::